wizzfizz94/backend-api-example/README.md

 Username and password are stored in the `.env` file which git ignores.
 In production these would be stored in a database such as mysql.

-# Image upload
+# Image Upload
+POST request to the `/images` endpoint.
 Uses a direct file upload using multipart/form-data.
 Where the image is attached to the `file` form key.
 Originally I built the endpoint to handle multiple files (see history) but I simplified it to only handle a single file as this was more concise.

 The uploaded file is parsed by the koa-body middleware and then uploaded to a cloud S3 bucket.
 This functionality has been isolated to the `uploadFileToS3` function so other data storage solutions could be implemented in the future.

+Images are stored as objects with the key being a UUID, allowing the solution to store and index any image.
+The image name is stored in the metadata feild so it can be recovered when a request to download the image is made.

+Error handling handles when the database is unreachable.
+The route responds with an internal server error in this situation.
+In the future I would expand on this depending on the context.

+# Image Download
+GET request to the `/images/:id` endpoint.
+Where the id is the UUID of the image.

+The id in the request params is parsed to the `downloadFileFromS3` function which makes a request to the S3 bucket for the image with this UUID.
+The response in sent as an attachment using the orignal filename.
+This isolated function also allows the solution to be modified for differrent storage solutions.

+Error handling handles when the database is unreachable or when the image cannot be found.
+When the image is not found in the S3 a 404 not found resposne is sent.
+Otherwise a 500 internal server error is returns.
+This could be expanded on depending on the context of the solution.

 # Testing
 Unit testing is done with ts-jest and jest.